Mohammed Sabo Nakudu

 He was also the Chairman Jigawa State Presidential Committee on Solid Mineral.

 He served in the Federal House of Representative for two tenures (2007-2011) and (2011-2015).

-He also serves as Senator Federal Republic of Nigeria between 2015-2019.
+He also serves as Senator Federal Republic of Nigeria between 2015 and 2019.

 He was declared winner for Jigawa South West Senatorial District by The Returning Officer for the election, Prof. Adamu Isge.